redmix-run/redmix/docs/docs/tutorial/foreword.md

 :::info

-This tutorial assumes you are using version 7.0.0 or greater of RedwoodJS.
+This tutorial assumes you are using version 0.1.0 or greater of CedarJS.

 :::